 In 1999, I co-founded Tellme with Mike McCue.
 What followed were ten years of startup lessons learned, with very talented people.
 We raised almost a quarter billion in capital, built a profitable business with over $100 million in sales and more than 300 employees, and made speech recognition part of everyday life with customers like American Airlines, FedEx and American Express.
 We pioneered voice mobile search, 5 years before "Siri."
 In 2007, Microsoft acquired Tellme for nearly $1 billion.

 After two years leading speech recognition strategy, I left Microsoft in 2009, returning to New England to bring home a Silicon Valley spark.
-I founded Swipely in Providence with a world-class team and the support of Index Ventures, First Round Capital, Greylock Partners and others.
+I founded Swipely in Providence with a world-class team and the support of First Round Capital, Index, Greylock, Shasta and others.
 Swipely helps local merchants accept payments, understand customers and grow sales.

 Forbes calls Swipely "One of America's Most Promising Companies."
-We hope not only to bring value to our customers, employees and shareholders, but to lift Rhode Island, which suffers the highest unemployment in America.
-Swipely raised the largest software Series A in RI history, we are the fastest growing RI tech firm, one of the "Best Places to Work in Rhode Island," and the first RI firm ever named to the Forbes 100 list.
+We aim not only to bring value to our customers, employees and shareholders, but to lift Rhode Island, which suffers America's highest unemployment rate.
+Swipely is the fastest growing tech company in Rhode Island, one of the "Best Places to Work," and the first RI firm ever named to the Forbes 100 list.

 I had an unusual educational path: skipping college to join "start-up U" in the Silicon Valley.
 My parents gave me opportunities at the world's best schools.
 I was lucky to have options.